igortiburcio/igortiburcio/README.md

 ---
 ### About me

-- 👋 Hi, I'm @duduisonfire, or rather, Igor Tiburcio Cavalcanti.
+- 👋 Hi, I'm Igor Tiburcio Cavalcanti.
 I am currently a software developer at Juridico.ai.
 Be very welcome.

 ### Technologies